bio-ontology-research-group/GeometrE/README.md

 └── src
     ├── data
         ├── FB15k-237-betae
 		├── NELL-betae
         └── WN18RR-QA

 ```
 ----
 ## Reproduce the results

-To reproduce the results please run the following commands:
+To reproduce the results please run the following commands below.
+We used Weights and Biases, you might want to input your username in the `src/main.py` script.

 * WN18RR
 ```